CSPF-Founder/CampaignManager/README.md

 * AVS Labs Pte Ltd(http://avslabs.co/) also offers the Campaign Manager SAAS in a nominal price.
 * Customization: You can also contact AVS Labs, if you need customized version ( it can be done in a nominal price).

-#### Key Benefits for political party leadership –
+#### Key benefits for political party leadership –
 * Delegates different tasks to party hierarchy with delivery deadlines
 * Tracks progress and provides auto alerts to leader on tasks’ status
-* Prioritizes Constituency Tasks in a criticality matrix, for better focus
+* Prioritizes constituency tasks in a criticality matrix, for better focus
-* Provides Simple Dashboard to manage election campaign, by any parameter – Issue/Delegate/Constituency/Criticality
+* Provides simple dashboard to manage election campaign, by any parameter – Issue/Delegate/Constituency/Criticality

 ## Setup